 Finally, place the lid on the crock pot.

-Slow cooking helps break down the connective tissue in the meat until it's completely fall apart fork tender.
+Slow cooking on low helps break down the connective tissue in the meat until it's completely fall apart fork tender.

 When the roast is cooked, it will be fall apart tender and juicy.
 Seriously, this is the best pot roast.
 And it is completely out-of-this-world delicious!

 I like to add fresh parsley for extra color and flavor.
-You can transfer the roast and veggies to a serving platter on your dinner table and make a savory gravy with the cooking liquid and cornstarch or flour.
+You can transfer this flavorful roast and veggies to a serving platter at dinner time and make a savory gravy with the cooking liquid and cornstarch or flour.